-Spain asserts direct rule over Catalans
+Spain takes charge of Catalan government

 The Catalan government said that of the 43% of potential voters who took part, 90% were in favour of independence.
 Others boycotted the vote after the court ruling.

+On Friday afternoon, the Catalan regional parliament voted to declare independence from Spain.

-On Friday the Spanish Senate granted Mr Rajoy's government the power to impose direct rule on Catalonia, and after an emergency cabinet meeting Mr Rajoy spelled out what that would entail.
+Soon after, the Spanish Senate granted Mr Rajoy's government the power to impose direct rule on Catalonia.

+It did so early on Saturday by publishing an official bulletin (in Spanish) that dismissed Mr Puigdemont and all government members.

-The statement from Interior Minister Juan Ignacio Zoido (in Spanish) followed hours later, announcing the "cessation" of Josep Lluís Trapero Álvarez as the regional police commissioner.
+The announcement came hours after the Madrid government removed Josep Lluís Trapero Álvarez as chief of Catalonia's autonomous Mossos police force.

 Mr Trapero was already under investigation for sedition, accused of failing to help Spain's Guardia Civil police tackle thousands of pro-independence protesters in Barcelona during the run-up to the referendum.